k-kyler/k-kyler/README.md

 <!-- I love programming everything about web technologies, it make me feel great and inspired a lot.
 Moreover, it gave me passion, motivation and the reason why I started off my career as a Web Developer.
 I'm now primarily learning and developing at the front-end of web development... -->

-I'm primarily learning and developing at the front-end of web development mostly with React, but also writing Node and some other things...
+I'm primarily learning and developing at the front-end of web development mostly with React, but also writing Node and some other cool things...

 ### Education
 - Ton Duc Thang University, Vietnam (Software Engineering, B.E, 2018 - 2022)